 Col de Sarenne is a high mountain pass at an elevation of 2.004m (6,574ft) above the sea level, located in the Isère department of the Rhône-Alpes region of France.

-There is a restaurant on the top of the mountain.
-The pass has been used by the Tour de France race.
+Set high in the Central French Alps, the road to the summit is totally paved, with a few unpaved sections.
+It’s called Route du Col de Sarenne.
+The quality of the road is extremely poor, especially along the sides of the road.
 The road is not for the faint hearted with steep drops and a few sections of unpaved road to challenge even the most experienced cyclist.
-The road over the pass is narrow and undulating.
+A mistake could see you falling straight down 30 metres.
 It is a beautiful road that although close to civilization feels really quite remote, partly due to the fact that parts of the road are a little rough and partly because it can be very quiet.

 Above the famous Alpe d'Huez there are 2 climbs that can be ridden.
 One is Col du Poutran.
 The other is the Col de Sarenne.
 Tucked away on the southeastern part of the country, the pass is 20.9 km (12.98 miles) long, running from Mizoën to Huez.
 The road is pretty steep, hitting a 14.1% of máximum gradient through some of the ramps.